wonderschool/mobile-coding-challenge/README.md

 * Prefer to use functional components unless there is reason to use class based components
 * Prefer to use hooks
 * Use immutable data and js functional higher order functions (reduce, map, filter, etc) when possible
 * Make sure code is styled and linted. eslint and prettier has been set up.
-You may need to use the `.win` variety depending on your OS
 * import the data from `src/data/menu`.
 Treat this data as if it were from data you received from an API.
   Store this data however you see fit.
 * do not use any third party state manager (ie. redux).
 You may use context api